Third-Party Laboratory Testing: Understanding the Procedure

 Is 3rd Party Laboratory Testing Mandatory?

-What is the Procedure of Testing a Cannabis Product?
+What is the Procedure for Testing a Cannabis Product?

 The process of testing a product should be done on one or several samples, which are considered representative of that type of cannabis product.
 So, here is how it happens: